Written byJessica Shee

 Launch the program you want to use to work with the file, click on the File menu at the top of your screen and select Open or Open File.
 Then select a file you want to open from your Mac.

 4. Open files from the keyboard

 You may open a file or folder on a computer running the Windows operating system by choosing the file or folder and then pressing the Enter key.
 If you switched to a Mac, macOS activates the same feature with another keystroke - the Command key.

-To open a file in the default program, click the file you want to open and press Command-O or Command and the downward arrow.
+To use the Mac open folder shortcut to access a file in the default program, click the file you want to open and press Command-O or Command and the downward arrow.

 5. Open Files from the Recent Items menu

 There is a very handy shortcut to open recently opened items quickly in your Apple menu that we bet not many people know it.
 Click on your Apple menu and select Recent Items.
 You can view a list of recent servers, documents, and applications.

 This menu differs from apps' Open Recent menus in that it displays all recently opened files while each app's Open Recent menu, which only displays its own files.
 It also differs from Finder's Recent folder because the Recent Items menu displays recently opened apps and servers.

 Note: The number of items that appear in this menu can also be adjusted in the General preferences.
 Select a value between none and 50 as you need.

 Is this something new to you?
 Share what you have learned in this article.